PoLabs/RPG_teacher/README.md

     print(message.choices[0].delta.content, end="")

+I want to make a few updates to the app:

+- line breaks - after each generated segement, output some sort of break or repeated dash so that the wall of text is broken up.
+- lock screen position - when a new segement is generated it should not reset or move the current text on the screen
+- tool tips - i would like mouse over tool tips and or right margin tool tips for different input fields and after each new segment is generated

+- questions not related to story

 here is my current app code:

-- line breaks - after each
-- lock screen position
-- tool tips